-Sensitivity analyses for the primary analysis
+Sensitivity analyses

-The following sensitivity analyses will be performed for the primary analysis:
+The following sensitivity analyses will be performed:

-- 1) For the analyses regarding malignancies, 2 sensitivity analyses excluding all malignancies occurring within 6 and 12 months after cohort entry will be performed to account for the latency period for malignancies to develop (induction period of 6 and 12 months after treatment initiation). - 2) Another set of sensitivity analyses will consider an as-treated analysis.
+- 1) For the analyses regarding malignancies, 2 sensitivity analyses excluding all malignancies occurring within 6 and 24 months after cohort entry will be performed to account for the latency period for malignancies to develop (induction period of 6 and 24 months after treatment initiation). - 2) Another set of sensitivity analyses will consider an as-treated analysis.
 To capture the effect of treatment switch, time-dependent exposure variables indicating on-going treatment (oral cladribine (yes/no), fingolimod (yes/no) will be included in the Poisson regression model.
 At treatment switch, a latent period of 6 months will be applied to the discontinued treatment.
 Thus, events occurring within 6 months after the switch will still be considered as related to the discontinued treatment.
-Censoring at 12 months instead of 6 will also be considered for the analysis regarding malignancies. - 3) Another set of sensitivity analyses will consider an on-treatment analysis in which the ITT exposure definition is used but patient follow-up time will be censored 6 months (or 12 months) after oral cladribine or fingolimod treatment discontinuation. - 4) Further sensitivity analysis by malignancies grouped will be conducted as follows and described in the SAP: any malignancies including NMSC, solid tumors only, and hematological tumors only. - 5) Sensitivity analysis will be conducted using the time since last dose received exposure definition described in Section 9.4.1. - 6) As an alternative to the parametric regression analysis, the cumulative incidence of AESIs during follow-up will be described using a non-parametric approach.
-Details of the description of the analysis will be given in the SAP. - 7) A sensitivity analysis where the analyses are adjusted on propensity scores will be performed.
-The propensity scores (probability to be included in oral cladribine group at start of follow-up) will be calculated conditional on all potential confounders (eg, key prognostic factors and any other variables possibly associated with treatment selection and/or outcomes).
+Censoring at 12 months instead of 6 will also be considered for the analysis regarding malignancies. - 3) Another set of sensitivity analyses will consider an on-treatment analysis in which the ITT exposure definition is used but patient follow-up time will be censored 6 months (or 12 months) after oral cladribine or fingolimod treatment switch.
+This will be done for Poisson regression - 4) Sensitivity analysis for the ITT exposure definition will be conducted by classifying exposure according to the time since last dose received (current, recent, past) as described in Section 9.4.1. - 5) As an alternative to the parametric regression analysis, the cumulative incidence of AESIs during follow-up will be described using a non-parametric approach.
+Details of the description of the analysis will be given in the SAP. - 6) A sensitivity analysis where each AESI is adjusted on propensity scores will be performed.
+The propensity scores (probability to be included in oral cladribine group at start of follow-up) will be calculated conditional on all potential confounders (e.g., key prognostic factors and any other variables possibly associated with treatment selection and/or outcomes). - 7) For malignancies, inclusion of all patients regardless of prior history of malignancy to consider all malignancy events in the calculation of the incidence rate.